I finally completed my 100-day challenge three days ago, which was publishing a blog post every day for 100 days.

 I also realised that that’s probably why it’s a useful skill to develop.

-I mean, most valuable and worthy things are difficult to master, right?
+I mean, the most valuable and worthy things are difficult to master, right?

-So I’d choose difficult things over easy things any day so I can become more useful and valuable.
+So I’d choose difficult things over easy things any day so I could become more useful and valuable.

-6. 100 Day Challenge is a Fast Lane to Habit Forming
+6. The 100-Day Challenge is a Fast Lane to Habit Formation

 You might think 100 days isn’t exactly fast.